hpi-swa-teaching/SqueakMaps/packages/SqueakMaps-TiledMaps.package/SMAThunderforestTileSource.class/README.md

-A SMAThunderstormMapsTileSource is a class which contains behavior and properties to use the Thunderstorm TileSource
+A SMAThunderforestMapsApi provides functionality to use the Thunderforest TileSource.